Lab History

 Michael Perlis, who arrived in Rochester with Dr. Giles, became the lab's director in 2001.
 Dr. Perlis's work has included the characterization of insomnia as a prodromal symptom of depressive episodes, the assessment of high frequency EEG activity in patients with primary insomnia, and the nature of partial-reinforcement paradigms in the hypnotic management of insomnia.
 The lab continues to collaborate with Dr. Perlis, who is now at the University of Pennsylvania.

 Wilfred Pigeon, who arrived in Rochester in 2004 to train with Dr. Perlis, became lab director in 2008.
-Dr. Pigeon served as the chair of the American of Academy of Sleep Medicine's (AASM) Behavioral Sleep Medicine Committee from 2005-2008 and currently sits on the Behavioral Sleep Medicine Exam Task Force.
+Dr. Pigeon served as the chair of the American of Academy of Sleep Medicine's (AASM) Behavioral Sleep Medicine Committee from 2005-2008 and sat on the original Behavioral Sleep Medicine Exam Task Force.
 Current work in the lab includes a focus on the cognitive-behavioral treatment of insomnia across a number of co-morbid conditions such as depression, chronic pain and post-traumatic stress-disorder; the investigation of novel hypnotics; the exploration of sleep homeostasis dysregulation as a mechanism of insomnia; and the assessment of neuro-endocrine and neuro-immune alterations in primary and co-morbid insomnias.